-Program Which local businesses, industries, and economic/workforce development groups do you work with?
-J 2 Provide detailed information as to where students are employed when they leave the program.
+Program Which local businesses, industries, and economic/workforce development groups do you work with? can students attend once they leave Provide detailed information as to where students are employed when they leave the program.

-Gap Analysis for District Summary Report FY \\\\\
+Gap Analysis for District Summary Report FY

-District Number: District Name: TEP 1: Performance Results .
-Please list the Performance Indicate ors (e.g., 1S1, 1S2, etc.) t hat did not meet the target performance: s.
-Please list all student categories who etc.): ere performance gaps ex xist (student categories include special populations, certa ain demogra TEP 2: Specific Strategies to Improve P Performance STEP 3: Implement Solutions scribe the specific strategies you will empl formance gaps and improve the performa loy to address these ance of this metric (Be Month/Year for complete implementation, and to be completed by whom scribe the specific strategies you will empl rformance gaps and improve the performa ecific) loy to address these ance of this metric (Be Month/Year for complete implementation, and to be completed by whom escribe the specific strategies you will empl rformance gaps and improve the performatecific) loy to address these ance of this metric (Be Month/Year for complete implementation, and to be completed by whom loy to address these ance of this metric (Be Month/Year for complete implementation, and to be completed by whom
+District Number: District Name: STEP 1: Performance Results A. Please list the Performance In dicators (e.g., 1S1, 1S2, etc.) t that did not meet the target performance: B. Please list all student categoric etc.): es where performance gaps ex xist (student categories include special populations, certa ain demographic TEP 2: Specific Strategies to Imp ove Performance STEP 3: Implement Solutions Describe the specific strategies you wil erformance gaps and improve the pe pecific) Month/Year for complete implementation, and to be completed by whom